rjkviegas/course/pills/js_functions.md

 end
 ```

-In JavaScript, to initialize an object use the `new` keyword, we add code to the function:
+In JavaScript, to initialize an object use the `new` keyword.

 ES6 syntax:
 ```javascript